 They usually work with governments popular with religious destinations to help bring more tourists.
 So these types of influencers would generally focus their content around religious landmarks and local customs.

 Luxury travel influencers typically work with five-star hotels and resorts and airline companies.
 They are generally the first to review a new facility and travel business class or first class.

 There isn’t a very high number of these guys since very few people can afford to spend $3,000 on flight tickets and $1,000 on hotel stays.
 But there are still some people who are on the lookout for luxury and they will surely be interested in following you.

 If you are interested in becoming an influencer then you must first decide where you want to go.

-For example, if you can afford to travel first class and book expensive hotels, then you can become a luxury travel influencer.
+For example, if you can afford to travel first class and book expensive hotels, then you can become an influencer who creates luxury travel guides.
 The competition in this niche isn’t very high due to low demand.
-You may not have a lot of regular sales but each sale can pay you good commission due to the high prices.
+You may not have a lot of regular sales but each sale can pay you a good commission due to the high prices.

 Similarly, if you love to travel with your family, then you can certainly turn it into a successful business.
 This is by far one of the most popular since about 100 million Americans intend to take a family vacation in 2019.

 Competition is stiff but the scope is there.
 If you play it right then you will be able to make it big in no time.

 So, who are these influencers and what do they do?